burningion/get-firecrackin/README.md

 random: crng done (trusting CPU's manufacturer)
 ```

 In the startup of your kernel.
+(The kernel included in this repo already has it enabled.)

 # VSocks

+Once I got adequate entropy in the VM, I wanted a way to send files or configuration startup.

-Needed to rebuild the Linux kernel for the machine all over again, this time enabling support for VirtIO, Vsock, and KVM.
+For that, I needed to rebuild the Linux kernel for the machine all over again, this time enabling support for VirtIO, Vsock, and KVM.

-This works, the command they give you doesn't:
+If you want to create a vsock, you _should_ be able to generate on using the following API request to the Firecracker socket:

 ```
 curl --unix-socket /tmp/firecracker.socket -X PUT 'http://localhost/vsock'   -d '{